dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Considerations:</mark>
 - Use VM templates to provision new VMs
-- Limit the resources that VM can consume to  prevent DoS attacks
+- Limit the resources that a VM can consume to prevent DoS attacks
 - Disable unused functions and devices on VM
 - Use a directory service for authentication
 - Perform vulnerability scanning and penetration testing of the guest OS